 Seattle Airport to Seattle

-The Seattle-Tacoma International Airport – or Sea-Tac – is located about 15 miles south of the city center.
+The Seattle-Tacoma International Airport – or SeaTac – is located about 15 miles south of the city center.
+SeaTac offers loads of flights from around the world, including international services from Amsterdam, London and Tokyo as well as direct flights from major US cities like Chicago, Phoenix, Boston, NYC, and Washington DC to name just a few!
 Visitors can easily hop on the Light Rail to get from the airport to the city, but Uber is also available at the airport and private transfers are also available and can be booked online.

 Where To Stay in Seattle